wheygladiator/Assignment-2-Final/Codebook.md

 ## The Measurements
 The variables are just the calculated standard deviations and means of these sets of data:
 By comparing my data set with the original data column you can see what it means.
-The values are the average for each feature by subject and activity

 * tBodyAccMeanX
 * tBodyAccMeanY